 2) Because of reductive materialism, which tells us that the "real" source of one's problems is biochemical and hidden to the naked eye or to the untrained individual (those untrained in reductive materialism).

-3) Professionalism: the desire to appear to know things that a civilian does not know (because they're hidden, don't you see?).
+3) Because of professionalism: the desire to appear to know things that a civilian does not know (because they're hidden, don't you see?).

 So, for the prestige of their job and to give their jobs a veneer of being "scientific," psychiatrists ignore the obvious and look for "real" answers either in dreams or under the microscope.
+In other words, they are on a metaphysical quest to vindicate materialism in the realm of mind and mood, not an attempt to improve lives.
 And so I could be laughing my ass off in front of Dr. Robert Glatter while inhaling NO2, but the doctor would tell me that laughing gas is not helping my depression.
 For Glatter has to find body chemistry that tells him that I'm being helped -- the mere fact that I'm happy means nothing to him.

 Thus the Drug War turns today's doctor into Mr. Magoo, to the detriment of the patient.